whiteseagull/docker-firefox56/README.md

        firefox
 ```

-You must replace userDir with an empty dir, where Docker will **write** as it was the user home dir.
+You must replace userDir with a dir which is empty, where Docker will **write** as it was the user home dir.